310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
 Really?
-I find it fun!
+It looks fun!
 I like it~! ☆

-It’s become a lot easier to make sure of the choreography ever since you started using that CG program on your phone or laptop or whatever!
+It’s become a lot easier to check our choreography ever since you started using that CG program on your phone or laptop or whatever!
 It’s a big help!
 {% endbubble %}

 {% bubble Makoto %}
 Mhm.
 I'm still far behind when it comes to dancing and singing, and I can't model much for photoshoots, either…

-So I’ve been doing this in the hope that I can be useful to you guys.
+So I’ve been doing this in the hopes that I can be useful to you guys.
 {% endbubble %}

 {% bubble Hokuto %}